WAN-Solutions/wan24-Core/README.md

 - String extensions
     - Get UTF-8/16/32 bytes (little endian)
     - Parsing
+    - String from/to bytes/bits extensions
+    - Determine if string contains only ACSII characters
+    - Base64 decoding
 - Generic helper
     - Determine if two generic values are equal
     - Determine if a value is `null`